paolocaminiti/incremental-dom-jsonml/README.md

 Children positions containing falsy values are just ignored, this simplifies composition by allowing fragment functions to return undefined.

-Only one attributes object at position 1 of the element's array is allowed.
-This is the only incompatibility with standard jsonml where multiple attributes objects can be scattered anywhere after the head (implementing this with Incremental DOM would be a performance hit on long child lists, and frankly i never found a real need for it).

 ##### Where is *shouldComponentUpdate*?
 *{ _skip: true, ... }* on an element will tell Incremental DOM to skip diffing it's descendants and resume traversal.
 This effectively let's you treat an element as a "component" root that doesn't need any update.
 Element _key is mandatory in this case.
 (See primer6 demo for possible usage).